Neuroscience & Brain Health

 Many patients fear receiving a diagnosis.
 However, avoiding evaluation can delay interventions that may help preserve independence and quality of life.

-Even when cures are unavailable, supportive strategies can make meaningful differences.
+Even when cures are unavailable, supportive strategies can make meaningful differences in symptom management and quality of life.

 A Holistic Approach to Neurodegenerative Care